bardon-scouts/bardon-scouts-website/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Bardon Scouts
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Get ready for adventure
+subheading: Get ready for adventure
 mainpitch:
-  title: Why Kaldi
+  title: Why Join Scouts?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    Scouts is fun!
+Young people will make lots of friends while doing heaps of new things, some of them once-in-a-lifetime opportunities.
+Scouts engages and inspires young people to develop confidence, resilience and leadership.
+    Our focus is on fun, and we make sure Scouts are ‘learning by doing.’

+    Scouts is the worlds largest youth movement with over 28 million youth members.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png